momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 ### Performing the Synthesis

-TODO
+Performing the addres translation should follow Section 2.3 of {{!RFC6052}}.

-Use {{!RFC6052}}.
+The IPv6-only recursive resolver should send a query to the converted IPv6 address.

 ## Use of the recursive resolver as DNS64

-Since the recursive resolver will be used inside an IPv6 only network, the server can also perform DNS64 {{!RFC6147}}.
+Since the recursive resolver will be used inside an IPv6 only network, the server can also perform DNS64 {{!DNS64=RFC6147}}.

 # Deployment Notes